Skip to main content

 What is PECOS enrollment?

 The form is determined by what you are enrolling, not by your specialty.
-An individual physician or non-physician practitioner files CMS-855I.
-A group practice, clinic, or organization files CMS-855B.
-To reassign an individual's right to bill Medicare to a group, file CMS-855R.
-Institutional providers such as hospitals, SNFs, home health, and hospice file CMS-855A.
-DMEPOS suppliers file CMS-855S.
-A physician who only orders, refers, or certifies (and never bills) files CMS-855O.
-You also submit CMS-588 for electronic funds transfer with most enrollments.
-A common pattern when standing up a new group is an 855B for the entity plus an 855R for each reassigning provider and an 855I for anyone not already enrolled.
+The CMS-855I enrolls an individual physician or non-physician practitioner — and since October 31, 2023 it also carries every reassignment action, because the CMS-855R (the form that formerly reassigned an individual's right to bill Medicare to a group) has been discontinued.
+The CMS-855B enrolls a group practice, clinic, or organization — the entity that bills for the services of its practitioners.
+Institutional providers such as hospitals, SNFs, home health, and hospice file CMS-855A; DMEPOS suppliers file CMS-855S; a physician who only orders, refers, or certifies (and never bills) files CMS-855O.
+The CMS-588 authorizes electronic funds transfer and accompanies an enrollment when EFT is being set up or changed.
+When standing up a new group, the typical pattern is an 855B for the entity plus an 855I for each practitioner — covering both the individual enrollment and the reassignment to the group — and each reassignment must show as approved in PECOS before the group bills, or the claims deny.

 How long does PECOS enrollment take?